chr15m/LooperAdvance/README.md

 LooperAdvance can now send a "Song Position Pointer" (0xF2) synchronisation signal over MIDI.
 See the [MIDI readme](./midi/README.md) for more information.

+# Adding samples #

+If you want to create your own sample bank or modify the existing one, you will need to use the original [ModPlug Tracker from 2004](http://www.roncli.com/modplug/download.asp?FileID=5).
+It seems to be the only thing can produce the exact correct XM format that the Krawall sound library can convert for use on the Gameboy Advance.
+It runs fine under Wine.

 # Tutorial #

 turn on the gameboy advance or run the rom in your emulator of choice. press the A button to skip past the splash screens. because this is your first time running the rom, there are no saved songs in memory. you will be presented with a blank song screen like this: